u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/acquire_leads/lead_mining.rst

 .. note::
    Make sure to be aware of the latest EU regulations when receiving contact information.
-Get more information about the General Data Protection Regulation on `Odoo GDPR <http://odoo.com/gdpr>`_.
+Get more information about the General Data Protection Regulation on `Thrive Bureau ERP GDPR <http://Thrive Bureau ERP.com/gdpr>`_.

 Pricing
 =======